esp8266/Arduino/cores/esp8266/umm_malloc/README.md

 `...` between memory blocks indicates zero or more additional blocks are allocated for use by the upper block.

-And while we're talking about "upper" and "lower" blocks, we should make a comment about adresses.
+While we're talking about "upper" and "lower" blocks, we should make a comment about adresses.
 In the diagrams, a block higher up in the picture is at a lower address.
 And the blocks grow downwards their block index increases as does their physical address.